JamesChuong/PeakScroll/README.md

 ---

 ## 🔮 Why This Matters
 Short-form video platforms dominate user attention—but they don’t adapt to how we actually **feel**.
-This project is a **step toward empathetic computing**, where the interface responds to our emotions instead of ignoring them.
+This project is a **step toward empathetic computing**, and the interface responds to our emotions instead of ignoring them.

+Get [wifi](https://www.youtube.com/shorts/OMP3Yx-YZsw) anywhere you go.

 For **investors and innovators**, this represents:
 - A **cutting-edge AI demonstration** of emotion-aware interfaces.